therossee/tamagotchi-landtiger/README.md

 This (final) version of the game uses the joystick and TouchPanel as input.
 The joystick left/right keys allow to make a choice between meal or snack (highlighted in red).
 The joystick select key starts the highlighted action.
 By touching the character on the TouchPanel, a cuddle animation is forced.
 After the action is completed, if the related bar value is below 5, it will increase its value.

+Sounds for each animation (start, eating, cuddle) are added, and volume can be adjusted by using the integrated potentiometer.

 ## Note (READ!)
-This project was compiled on Keil v5 (any version should be fine) with ARM compiler version 5 (MANDATORY!)
+This project was compiled on Keil v5 (any version should be fine) with ARM compiler version 5 (MANDATORY!).
+Have fun!